Johanna Hagström

-Johanna Hagström (born 27 March 1998) is a Swedish cross-country skier that represents the club Ulricehamns IF SK.
+Karin Johanna Hagström (born 27 March 1998) is a Swedish cross-country skier.
 Hagström made her World Cup debut in January 2017 and scored her first podium in Cogne, Italy, in February 2019, by finishing third in the freestyle sprint competition.
 In 2021, she participated in the World Championships in Oberstdorf, finishing fourth in the individual sprint.

 Her sister Sara Hagström is an orienteering competitor.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).